 Q: What size should my poster be?
 How much time do I have for a talk?

-A: Please see the submissions section for details on poster and oral presentations.
+A: We will provide poster boards and push pins.
+All posters will use a portrait orientation.
+Please see the Submissions section for details on poster and oral presentations.

 Q: Does appearing in the Cognitive Science Conference preclude the same work from appearing in a journal later on?